ABSounds/R-Solver/README.md

 In order to use this script, you must have the [SymPy](https://www.sympy.org/) package installed.
-You can run the `r_solver.py` script from command line using using the command `python r_solver.py my_netlist.txt`, to generate a scattering matrix for a given netlist.
+You can run the `r_solver.py` script from command line using the command `python r_solver.py my_netlist.txt`, to generate a scattering matrix for a given netlist.
 For more options, use `r_solver.py --help`.

 ## Netlist Format